arturo-lang/arturo/README.md

     ./install

-The binary will be automatically installed in `/usr/local/bin`
+The binary will be automatically installed in `~/.arturo/bin`

+> 💡  For *mini* builds - that is without GTK dependencies and a tiny bit less library functions - just install via `./install mini`

 b) via Nimble